 Lee Lewittes, Producer | Fox & Friends

-“Largemouth Communications was organized, communicative and easy to work with when helping to arrange a live segment for National Chicken Wing Day in July 2013 on our show, Fox & Friends.”
+“Largemouth Communications was organized, communicative and easy to work with when helping to arrange a live segment for National Chicken Wing Day on our show, Fox & Friends.”